ichsankurnia/Python_MongoDB/README.md

 # Python_MongoDB

-install pymongo to connect with your MongoDB
+Install pymongo to connect with your MongoDB